 There could be long-term problems with chronic pain in the area.
 A heel spur can develop secondary to the plantar fasciitis.
 More importantly, however, the inflammation can become chronic and may require an injection of cortisone (anti-inflammatory drug), or a surgical opinion.

-assistance is important in the diagnosis and management of plantar fasciitis.
+Sports podiatry assistance is important in the diagnosis and management of plantar fasciitis.
 An accurate diagnosis is necessary to ensure successful management outcomes.
 This may include radiological examinations, either X-ray or ultrasound.
 It is important to rule out other possible differential diagnoses which affect this area of the heel.
 Once the extent of the injury is established, a treatment plan can be prescribed.
 The treatment involves a combination of therapies, as well as assessment and correction of biomechanical anomalies which may have caused the injury.
 Footwear assessment and orthoses are also important in the successful treatment of plantar fasciitis.
-Your Podiatrist will also be able to provide assistance in the return to activity program to prevent re-occurrence of the injury.
+One of our podiatrists will also be able to provide assistance in the return to activity program to prevent re-occurrence of the injury.